 When: Tuesday before Ash Wednesday (same day as Carnevale ends)

-What: This is a crazy party on the streets of the USA’s most eccentric city, New Orleans, that consists of parades, music, everyone dressed in purple, green, and gold, thrown strings of beads and consumed street food.
-The French Quarter is known for its incredible, classic atmosphere, but spring-breakers enjoying their alcohol tend to gather here and on Bourbon Street after the parades.
-Please note that this is not the “traditional” Mardi Gras, and girls do not have to flash anyone.
+What: This is a crazy party on the streets of the USA’s most eccentric city, New Orleans, that consists of parades, music, thrown strings of beads, street food, and drinks.
+The French Quarter is known for its incredible, classic atmosphere, but spring-breakers tend to gather here and on Bourbon Street after the parades and disturb this atmosphere with excessive alcohol.
+Please note that this is not the “traditional” Mardi Gras, and girls absolutely do not have to flash anyone.

 Where: Munich, Germany